Stabilizing Consistency Training: A Flow Map Analysis and Self-Distillation: Experimental Details

 \textbf{Time-condition Annealing.} Since our training dynamics can be divided into two stages: learning marginal velocity and flow mapping guided by itself, we also consider annealing of the time condition $s$, sampled near $t$ for the initial stage and then warmed up to $0\le s<t$ as training continues.
 To linearly warm up the distribution of $s$, we first sample $s$ and $t$ following the baseline and reformulate $s$ as:

 We set \texttt{max\_warmup} to 10K steps, corresponding to the first knee point of the flow matching term.
-However, time-condition annealing does not affect the training dynamics, and the resulting FID of 29.65 is even worse than the baseline.
+However, time-condition annealing does not noticeably affect the training dynamics, and the resulting FID of 29.65 is worse than the baseline.

 To interpret this phenomenon, we consider two points: (i) we adopt adaptive weighting, which covers both flow matching and self-distillation objectives, and (ii) in the initial training stages, the loss of flow matching remains around 15, while that of self-distillation is near 0.5.
-This indicates that the flow matching objective already dominates the training signal, and thus the intended effect of annealing becomes diluted and negligible.
+This suggests that the flow matching objective already dominates the training signal, and thus the intended effect of annealing becomes diluted.

 \textbf{Variants of Pre-CFG.} In the ablation setting, as shown in \cref{fig:precfg-variants} and \cref{tab:suppl-training}, applying Pre-CFG $\mathcal L_\mathrm{iSD\text{-}U}$ with $\omega = 1.5$ improves FIDs compared to vanilla $\mathcal L_\mathrm{iSD}$.
 However, training diverges when $\omega > 3.0$.
-This instability can be attributed to the conflict discussed in \cref{proof:cfg-fmm}, which disrupts optimal convergence as the guidance scale increases.
+This instability is consistent with the conflict discussed in \cref{proof:cfg-fmm}, where increasing the guidance scale can make the self-distillation target less aligned with the flow matching objective in iSD-U settings.

 When the guidance scale is appended as a condition, $\mathcal L_\mathrm{iSD\text{-}C}$ enables training at higher guidance scales, outperforming $\mathcal L_\mathrm{iSD}$.
 However, $\mathcal L_\mathrm{iSD\text{-}C}$ consistently underperforms $\mathcal L_\mathrm{iSD\text{-}U}$.
-Intuitively, the additional condition forces the network to learn both CFG and non-CFG mappings, imposing an extra burden on the network.
-Even though $\mathcal L_\mathrm{iSD\text{-}U}$ compromises the theoretical guarantees at $s=t$, few-step generation commonly assumes $s\ll t$, resulting in comparable performance to iSD-T and making the issue negligible in practice.
+Intuitively, the additional condition forces the network to learn both CFG and non-CFG mappings, which may impose an extra burden on the network.
+Even though $\mathcal L_\mathrm{iSD\text{-}U}$ compromises the theoretical guarantees at $s=t$, few-step generation commonly assumes $s\ll t$, resulting in comparable performance to iSD-T and making the issue less critical in practice.
 On the other hand, iSD-T neither introduces the conflict nor imposes additional burden on the network.
 It consistently outperforms both variants.
 Therefore, we adopt iSD-T as the default.